MLB: Manfred, union meet on deadline day to save openers

 Halem and Executive Vice President Morgan Sword met with the union for about 45 minutes in the day’s first session, which ended about noon.

 In mid-afternoon, Manfred and Halem met with the players for about 35 minutes.
-Later, Halem and Colorado Rockies CEO Dick Monfort talked to the union for about 45 minutes.
+Later, Halem and Colorado Rockies CEO Dick Monfort walked over to talk with the players.

 Mets pitcher Max Scherzer and free agent reliever Andrew Miler were the only players on hand.